ubccr/coldfront/README.md

 You can log in as `admin` with password `test1234`.
 You can log in as a PI using username `ccollins` with password `test1234`.
-You can log in as director role using username `michardson` with password `test1234`.
+You can log in as center director using username `michardson` with password `test1234`.

+Password for all users is also `teset1234`.

 ## Directory structure